umbrellaHack/bioscanner/README.md

 - Patrick Igiraneza - 300287996
 - Dina Baccar
 # Product description
 A bracelet that is always scanning the entire body.
-The bracelete informs the user of their health on the inside, and outside.
-It knows everything going on with your body: blood pressure, vitamin levels, infections, and so much more!
+The bracelet informs the user of their health on the inside, and outside.
+It informs you of everything going on with your body: blood pressure, vitamin levels, infections, and so much more!